sav-che/TL-2/Authors/Frost, Charles Christopher {std. Frost}.md

-> [!cite] BHL link: this entry starts at [page 63](https://www.biodiversitylibrary.org/item/103832#page/75/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 63](https://www.biodiversitylibrary.org/page/33258541) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Frost, Charles Christopher (1805-1880), American shoemaker and self-taught naturalist, born 11 Nov 1805 in Brattleboro, Vermont, worked as a shoemaker throughout his life except in the winter months of a few years in his early manhood when he taught school, otherwise spent his leisure hours studying astronomy, geology, mineralogy, meteorology and botany (esp. mycology), hon.
 A.M.
-Dartmouth and Middlebury colleges, died 16 Mar 1880 in Brattleboro, "the learned shoemaker of Brattleboro". (*Frost*).
+Dartmouth and Middlebury colleges, died 16 Mar 1880 in Brattleboro, "the learned shoemaker of Brattleboro".
+**Abbreviated name**: *Frost*

 #### Herbarium and types